huggingface/blog/multi-lora-serving.md

 What happens in the real world with AI moving at breakneck speeds?
 What if you want to choose a different/newer model as your base?
 The examples we used are using [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1) as a base.
 There are other bases like LLaMA 3, and even updates to v0.1 as [v0.3](https://ubiops.com/function-calling-deploy-the-mistral-7b-v03/) is out.
 As expected v0.3 performs better, and has [function calling](https://ubiops.com/function-calling-deploy-the-mistral-7b-v03/) which can enable more certainty and ultimately more use-cases.
 We expect new bases to come out and top leaderboards, new datasets will be safer, more efficient, and more performant.

 It is easy enough to re-train the LoRAs if you have a _compelling reason_ to update your base model.
-Training is relatively cheap, in fact Predibase [[5]](#5) found it cost only ~$8.00 to train each one.
+Training is relatively cheap, in fact [Predibase found](https://predibase.com/blog/lora-land-fine-tuned-open-source-llms-that-outperform-gpt-4) it cost only ~$8.00 to train each one.
 The amount of code changes are minimal with modern frameworks and common engineering practices:

 * Keep the notebook/code used to train your model
 * Version control your datasets